Amene-Gafsi/NoHateZone/README.md

  - Validate the Facebook dataset's license (Mert) --
  - Seperate text and images from frames (Mert) --
  - HateXBert information (Mert)--
+ - Add the multi-class (E.g. Racism, Sexism, etc.) to the framework (Mert)--
  - Start with the annotation (Noah)--
  - Find relevant **only-image** data (Noah)--
  - Seperate audio and frames (Amene) --